openresty/drizzle-nginx-module/README.markdown

 Installation
 ============
-You're recommended to install this module as well as [rds-json-nginx-module](http://github.com/openresty/rds-json-nginx-module) via the ngx_openresty bundle:
+You're recommended to install this module as well as [rds-json-nginx-module](http://github.com/openresty/rds-json-nginx-module) via the OpenResty bundle:

 <http://openresty.org>